-Families can talk about the alternative family (here called a "herd") developed by our plucky heroes.
+Families can talk about the alternative family (here called a "herd") developed by the plucky heroes in Ice Age:The Meltdown .
 How do their different talents and interests help them to survive?
 How do they learn to support one another rather than argue or compete?

 How does Sid, who shows a persistent faith in everyone's worth, become the "glue" that holds them all together?